 Sport development will grow through:

-- Assess its ability to drive business by increasing leisure centre use whilst meeting core contractual obligations
+- Assessing its ability to drive business by increasing leisure centre use whilst meeting core contractual obligations.

-- Integrate both programmes and personnel into GLL procedures and protocols
+- Integrating both programmes and personnel into GLL procedures and protocols.

-- Develop an effective model and blueprint to market for other partnerships
+- Developing an effective model and blueprint to market to other partnerships.

 - Ensuring sport development is integral to the business and community objectives of the partnership.